For Public Review Commenters and Sponsors/Delegates/Ballot Designees/Working Group Chairs

 Yes.
 Since the IEEE-SA Standards Board Operations Manual requires that all Public Review comments be considered and a response provided, RevCom may reject or recommend disapproval of the project if the Standards Committee has not complied with the policies and procedures.

 Will Public Review be a part of the RevCom package?

 Yes.
 All Public Review comments and the associated responses by the Working Group shall be submitted to RevCom.

 Do Public Review comments affect the scope of a recirculation?

 Public Review comments may affect the scope of a recirculation if the Working Group decides to update the draft as identified in the response to Public Review comments.
 These changes or any text affected by the changes will then be in-scope during a recirculation.

 Do balloters see all Public Review comments, or only those that result in a change to the draft?

 The Working Group has the discretion of determining which, if any, Public Review comments should be shown to balloters.
-Comments identified by the Working Group to be shown to balloters can be extracted after the Public Review period and included in the next Sponsor ballot recirculation.
+Comments identified by the Working Group to be shown to balloters can be extracted after the Public Review period and included in the next SA Ballot recirculation.

 Am I required to send an updated draft if the response to Public Review comments did not identify that the draft will be updated?